I’ve come to show you the Street of Dreams

 Other faces that appear throughout the series are the hysterical Rena – the ballsy battleaxe matriarch, shouting and ranting at everyone; Kostas Constadaras, a Sid James-type overweening dominant male; the Charles Hawtrey-esque nervous bespectacled Ntinos Eliopoulous; the ludicrously eyebrowed, bald eagle looking, Dionysis Papagianopoulos, who always played the father in the Finos Films.

-Papagianopoulos was a trained Shakesperean actor with a complex unmarried life in reality.
-But he clowned for Finos with the best of them.
+Papagianopoulos was a trained Shakesperean actor with a complex life in reality.
+But he clowned on screen for Finos with the best of them.

 The most famous of all the Finos actors though must be Aliki Vougiouklaki.